nitinkc/nitinkc.github.io/_posts/microservices/2024-02-23-spring-beans.md

 - Useful for managing user-specific resources.

 # **Application Scope**:
+### **Description**:
-Application scope represents a single instance of the bean per servlet context, created once when the application starts up.
+- A single instance of the bean is created for the entire servlet context.
+- created once when the application starts up.

 ```java
 @Component